Nik-Zainal-Group/signature.tools.lib/README.md

 - **```plotDNVSignatures(...)```**: plot one or more DNV signatures or catalogues, compatible with both Zou's style and Alexandrov's style of channels.

-Functions for signature extraction and signature fit
+Functions for signature extraction and signature fit:

 - **```SignatureExtraction(...)```**: perform signature extraction, by applying NMF to the input matrix.
 Multiple NMF runs and bootstrapping is